19hours/sg-statutes/Acts/Immigration Act.md

 (d) he is exempted from this subsection by an order made under section 56.

-[53/2004 wef 15/01/2005]

-[13/77]

-[34/98 wef 05/10/1998]
+[13/77; 34/98; 53/2004]

 (2) Every person departing from Singapore, other than a citizen of Singapore or a person exempted from this subsection by an order made under section 56, shall complete an embarkation form and submit it together with his passport or other travel document for examination by an immigration officer at the time he leaves Singapore.

+[53/2004]

 (3) Any person who contravenes subsection (1) or (2) shall be guilty of an offence and —

 (a) in the case of an offence under subsection (1), shall on conviction be punished with imprisonment for a term not exceeding 6 months and shall also, subject to section 231 of the Criminal Procedure Code (Cap.
 68), be punished with caning with not less than 3 strokes, or where by virtue of that section he is not punishable with caning, he shall, in lieu of caning, be punished with a fine not exceeding $6,000;

+[15/2010 wef 02/01/2011]

 (b) in the case of an offence under subsection (2), shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months or to both.

-[35/84; 6/89; 41/95]
+[35/84; 6/89; 41/95; 53/2004]

 (4) In any proceedings for an offence under subsection (1), it shall be presumed, until the contrary is proved, that the defendant attempted to enter Singapore in contravention of subsection (1)(c) if the defendant was found within the waters of the port and it is proved to the satisfaction of the court that —

-(a) he was unable, or refused, to produce when requested to do so by a police officer or an immigration officer a valid passport, or other valid travel document, issued by the competent authority of any State or territory;
+(a) he was unable, or refused, to produce when requested to do so by a police officer or an immigration officer a valid passport or other valid travel document issued by the competent authority of any State or territory;

 (b) he has no visible means of subsistence; or

 (c) he had taken precautions to conceal his identity or presence from any police officer or immigration officer.

+[34/98]

-(5) For the purposes of this section, "port" means any place declared to be a port under section 3 of the Maritime and Port Authority of Singapore Act (Cap.
+(5) For the purposes of this section, “port” means any place declared to be a port under section 3 of the Maritime and Port Authority of Singapore Act (Cap.
 170A).

+[34/98]

 ### Non-citizens born in Singapore

 6A\.—(1) A child who —

-(a) is born in Singapore on or after the date of commencement of the Immigration (Amendment) Act 2004; and
+(a) is born in Singapore on or after 15th January 2005; and

 (b) is not a citizen of Singapore at the time of his birth,

 shall be deemed to be issued with a special pass authorising him to remain in Singapore.

+[53/2004]

 (2) A special pass referred to in subsection (1) shall be valid for 42 days from the date of the birth of the child and may be extended for such period as the Controller thinks fit.

+[53/2004]

 (3) An application to renew a special pass referred to in subsection (1) —